 What can I earn?
 Generally, the BLS classifies nursing leadership roles under medical and health services managers.
-In 2019, professionals in these roles earned an average of $113,730.
+In 2021, professionals in these roles earned a median annual salary of $104,830.

 Is it for you?
 You can use this knowledge in nursing leadership roles, managing staff, implementing policies, and more.